 Mounting (Electric Cylinder with Flange Mount)

-The electric cylinder LMD products flange mount option uses front and rear flange plates to mount the cylinder into the system.
+The flange mount option for the NEMA 23 (57 mm) electric cylinder uses front and rear flange plates to mount the cylinder into the system.
 The following graphic shows the mounting hole dimensions for the flanges.